Dr. Mutulu Shakur’s Case Facts

 Disposition: Conviction on all counts – 60 years imprisonment with a recommendation of no parole.

 Case Status: All appeals denied.
-Application for sentence reduction pending.
+Petition for reconsideration for mandatory parole pending.
+Petition for Executive Clemency pending.

 Human Rights Violations